 When Houston’s Cypress-Fairbanks Independent School System asked themselves this question, they came up with a novel approach – instead of waiting for the state or federal government to provide necessary funds, why not use the funds of a community bond project to benefit all schools in the district.

-Until the day school safety isn’t a concern we have to shoulder as a community.
+Until the day school safety isn’t a concern, we have to shoulder these concerns as a community.
 CASE will be there to make sure the call for help is answered when it’s needed most.
 (See the full case study here)